RootReturn0/Fibonacci-of-a-frog/README.md

 > **For example**
 >
 > a ^ 11 = a ^ ( 2 ^ 0 + 2 ^ 1 + 2 ^ 3 ) = a ^ 8 \* a ^ 2 \* a ^ 1
-> *which only multipate 3 times rather than 11 times*
+> *which only multiple 3 times rather than 11 times*
 > 11 = 2³ × ***1*** + 2²× ***0*** + 2¹× ***1*** + 2º× ***1***
 > 11 = bin( ***1011*** )
 >